antonioleal/silk/README.md

 The silk-shell Main window:
 <img src="media/main.png"  alt="Silk" style="width:100%; height:auto;"/>

 Search results of command "s ardour":
 <img src="media/search.png"  alt="Silk" style="width:100%; height:auto;"/>

+Each tool sub-shell is enabled by pressing the corresponding tool number 1-4. once inside the sub-shell the usage is similar to the main shell.

 Notes:
   * 'sl' and 'slapt' are symlinks to 'silk'.
 Use them as aliases for 'silk'.